Eurobar vs Krowne – Shocking News!

 WHY ARE THE SLOTS IN THE KROWNE KMB SO LONG?

 Because IBC requires that plumbing drains have to be pitched at least ¼” per foot, we need to allow for 2 1/2″ of pitch if the distance to the floor sink is 10’.
-Figure 11 (above) illustrates a detailed view of Krowne Metal’s KMB.
+Figure 11 (above) illustrates a detailed view of Krowne’s KMB.
 Cast iron drains are still required by various building departments.
 Cast iron drains are typically 1.9” in diameter, the the top of the pipe must be at least 4 ½” above the bottom of the slot.

 MECHANICAL CHASE COMPARISON: EUROBAR vs KROWNE